OzelotVanilla/Jathon/doc/time/Fecha-en.md

 A Java class which ensembles most needed time & data.

 It works on gregorian calendar by default.
-You can also make it use any other calender you want.
+You can also make it use any other calendar you want.
 Fecha provides most often used calenders.
-If there isn't the calender you want, you can also build your calender by your own.
+If there isn't the calendar you want, you can also build your calendar by your own.

 <br />